Windows81/Roblox-Freedom-Distribution/README.md

 Clients will automatically connect to a server of the same version.

-All the code is free-as-in-freedom software and is licenced under the GNU GPL v3.
+All the code is free-as-in-freedom software and is licensed under the GNU GPL v3.

 _This README is optimised for viewing on [GitHub](https://github.com/Windows81/Roblox-Freedom-Distribution)._